ApOgEE/datafetch/README.md

 # APOGEE Java Class Exercise

-**datafetch** is my simple exercise for creating and importing class in java.
+**datafetch** is my simple exercise for creating and importing class library in java.

 Use this command in linux to build the jar:
 $ ant